-The method used to authenticate the user for access to Axiom Software.
+The method used to authenticate the user for access to Axiom.
 By default, new users will be assigned to your installation's configured authentication mode; however, this can be changed on a per user basis as needed.

-- Axiom Prompt: Select this option if you want the user to be authenticated by using their Axiom Software user name and password.
+- Axiom Prompt: Select this option if you want the user to be authenticated by using their Axiom user name and password.
 You would use this option if your installation is not configured to enable an external authentication method, or if you are using an external authentication method but you want to create a user who can log in directly. - Windows User: Select this option if you want the user to be authenticated based on their Windows credentials.
 This option is only valid if your installation is configured to enable Windows Authentication.
 For more information, see Using Windows Authentication. - LDAP Prompt: Select this option if you want the user to be authenticated via your LDAP directory.
 This option is only valid if your installation is configured to enable LDAP Authentication.
 For more information, see Using LDAP Authentication. - OpenID: Select this option if you want the user to be authenticated using an OpenID provider.
 This option is only valid if your installation is configured to enable OpenID Authentication.
 For more information, see Using OpenID Authentication. - SAML: Select this option if you want the user to be authenticated using a SAML identity provider.
 This option is only valid if your installation is configured to enable SAML Authentication.
-For more information, see Using SAML Authentication. - Unspecified: This option exists to support backwards-compatibility for systems upgraded from older versions.
-Upgraded users may be assigned to it, but it cannot be selected otherwise.
-If you have users assigned to this option, we recommend changing their assignment to the appropriate authentication type.
+For more information, see Using SAML Authentication. - Internal AD: This option can only be used with Consultant and Support license types, and only for Axiom Cloud systems.
+It allows the consultant or support user to be authenticated using Syntellis' internal Active Directory.
+The login name must match the email address for the user within Active Directory.
+For example, if the user's email address is jdoe@syntellis.com, then the user's Axiom login name must be jdoe@syntellis.com.